 At its most basic level, this usually involves looking for publicly accessible resources and credentials related to AWS services (i.e., S3, RDS, Lambda, EC2, Cloudtrail, SG, CloudWatch) and testing their security.
 An even better option involves provisioning a test user of the AWS account.
 This allows for a deeper look at IAM users, groups, roles, and policies in the hunt for dangerous misconfigurations.

-At RedTeam Security, we consider the reporting phase to be the most important.
-We take great care to ensure we've thoroughly communicated the total value of our service and findings to our Clients.
 Our AWS penetration testing services will verify that your cloud services and infrastructure are designed and configured according to industry-recognized best practices.
 Your report will provide a clear and actionable analysis of the current state of your AWS environment.
 Our reports are focused on delivering enough information that you can prioritize what vulnerabilities must be addressed first and guidance on how best to use your budget to maintain and improve your security posture in the cloud.

 At RedTeam Security, we understand your cloud security is an essential piece of maintaining your organization's overall security strategy.
 When it comes to AWS pentesting, we will rigorously test all known exploits to identify other vulnerabilities.
 From information gathering to the exploitation of potential cybersecurity threats, we are ready and committed to helping you take the next step to ensure your AWS security is the strongest it can be.
 To learn more about how we can meet your unique information security needs, contact RedTeam Security online or call 612-234-7848 today.